Molajo/Filesystem/.dev/Doc/specifications.md

 This document describes the Molajo Filesystem, a collection of interfaces, adapters, and concrete classes which provide a common approach for applications to interact with files and folders regardless of the type of host filesystem.
-Adapters are used to define filesystems in a common way so that interacting with FTP services is done using the same approach as local services or remote cloud-based services.
+Adapters are used to define filesystems in a common way so that interacting with Ftp services is done using the same approach as local services or remote cloud-based services.

 The approach borrows liberally from [W3C File API: Directories and System] W3C Working Draft 17 April 2012 → http://www.w3.org/TR/file-system-api/